4TSHADI/cs261/README.md

 - To just run the flask server use the `./run.sh` command.

 - You will need to update the .env file with the Flask app secret key, ask Michael for this.
+  (For now you can just put: SECRET_KEY=abc where abc is replaced by a random string of your choosing.)

 # Git/GitHub
 GitHub is a online version control and code repository sharing platform.
 It is very useful for collaborative development.
 I suggest you become very familar with the basics you need, all briefly mentioned here.
 If you need more of a tutorial, here are some suggested resources: